 Smart Building Software Development

-Smart building software connects HVAC, lighting, access control, energy meters, and occupancy sensors to a unified platform -- and then makes the data from those systems useful for the people who manage buildings and the tenants who occupy them.
-We build smart building management software that goes beyond the hardware: energy optimisation dashboards, space utilisation analytics, fault detection and maintenance alerting, tenant-facing portals, and the integration layer that connects building systems that were never designed to talk to each other.
+We build smart building management software that goes beyond the hardware: energy optimization dashboards, space utilization analytics, fault detection and maintenance alerting, tenant-facing portals, and the integration layer that connects building systems that were never designed to talk to each other.

 • Unified platform connecting HVAC, lighting, access control, and energy systems